kuntlme/vault/02 Atoms/Let the Other Person Save Face.md

  I have no right to say or do anything that diminishes a man in his own eyes.
 What matters is not what I think of him, but what he thinks of himself.
 Hurting a man is his dignity is a crime.

 ### Principle:
-Let the other person save face.# Content -
+Let the other person save face.